SopiMlab/DeepLearningWithAudio/02_ddsp/training.md

 ## Timbre transfer

+### Dataset

+Your training dataset should have about 10-20 minutes of audio from your chosen instrument.
+The timbre transfer technique is designed for monophonic audio, but polyphonic recordings can also produce interesting results.
+Experiment!

+### Convert to TFRecord

-In this example, we train on a recording named `traveller_organ.wav`.
+In this example, we train on a single-file recording named `traveller_organ.wav`.

 Convert the audio to TFRecord dataset format: